-A higher percentage of adolescent girls were involved in working in the field and collecting fodder/taking care of animals than boys.
+- ✓ A higher percentage of adolescent boys than girls were involved in working in the field and collecting fodder/taking care of animals. - ✓ Girls were less frequently involved in taking agricultural products to the market than boys.

-1 Not applicable (N/A): Data not shown as sample size was too small.
+$^{1}$ Not applicable (N/A): Data not shown as sample size was too small.

-Figure 18.
+Figure 17.
 Percentage of adolescents involved in various tasks (reported by adult females)

-- ✓ Few adolescents were involved in agricultural tasks (less than 31% girls and boys). - ✓ A higher percentage of girls were involved in agricultural, food-related, and domestic tasks than boys.
+- ✓ Few adolescents were involved in agricultural tasks (less than 17% girls and boys). - ✓ Boys were more involved across diverse agricultural tasks and purchasing food, while girls were more involved in all food-related and domestic tasks.